allotropeinc/nitrogen/README.md

+**NOTE**: It was a good experience, but Nitrogen no longer runs in production.
+We at Allotrope hope that others can learn from the project, but we will not be accepting further contributions.
+Contact us directly at nitrogen@allotrope.xyz if you need data retrieved.
+We will provide a tool to decrypt your data without having to send us a password.

+---

 # Nitrogen

 Hello!
 We're happy you're interested in viewing the source code of the Nitrogen project.
 Nitrogen uses a combination of Angular and Express.
 The production version is running [here](https://nitrogenedit.com/).